Tpiac/Fallout-4-REMASTERED/README.md

 ### Stock Game and Antivirus

-Fallout 4 REMASTERED uses stock game in the MO2 folder.
+Fallout 4 REMASTERED uses a stock game in the MO2 folder, which means you are no longer required to keep your Steam folder intact, and official updates no longer matter.
+You can safely uninstall the game from Steam after the modlist compilation is complete.

-If you use Windows Defender, it is advised that you set up an Exception for the entire modlist.

-At the bottom of the modlist after you open Mod Organizer you will find `NVIDIA RTX USERS CHECK THIS` and `OPTIONAL` separators
+At the bottom of the modlist after you open Mod Organizer you will find `NVIDIA RTX USERS CHECK THIS` and `OPTIONAL(Switch ON & OFF Anytime)` separators
- Switch ON & OFF Anytime
+ Under first separator you will find DLSS & DLAA mod and under the second mods that can you safely enable/disable anytime you want

 #### Widescreen And Gamepad Support

-I haven't include anything to support it.
-Feel free to do it yourself.
+No widescreen support.
+If you are going to add it yourself, pay attention to the mods you add, as some of them may be outdated, break the list's functionality, and so on

 ## Playing the List